lausantcas/Cyanobacterial-Optics/README.md

 The absorption of each height and rotation are appended into arrays and averaged overall to find the average absorption for a set control area and ellipticity dimensions of each cell.

 ## More information
-This project was developed for a dissertation in which a full scientific article was written, please contact for further details.
+This project was developed for a dissertation, please contact for further details.